In March of 2011 I went on a search for rescue organizations to add another basset to my home.

 Daisy in tow.
 Meeting Strudel and seeing how much she and Daisy got along, decided she was the

+issues.
 She was crated for the first couple months when I was gone.
-After that two month adjustment period,
+After that two month adjustment

-she stayed out for a few hours.
-Strudel has not been destructive or had potty issues since she came
+period, she stayed out for a few hours.
+Strudel has not been destructive or had potty issues since

-to her forever home.
-All she needed was love, routine, and to know she was with us to stay forever.
+she came to her forever home.
+All she needed was love, routine, and to know she was with us to

+stay forever.
 She does not spend any of her time in a crate, it's all couch time for her.
-She and I have a special
+She and I

 Dogs can overcome issues with a little love and patience.
 If you are considering adopting a basset